|

 AdderleyAdderley is an English China manufacturer that has been in business since the early 1900s.
 Unfortunately, that is about all I know about the company. | ![]() |

 Anchor HockingAnchor Hocking Company was born of a merger of the Hocking Glass Company and Anchor Cap & Closure Corporation in 1937.
 The company is still in production today as a divison of Global Home Products with its headquarters located in Lancaster, Ohio.
-You will find items from their very popular Fire King line listed separately.
-Look for items under dinnerware, barware, houseware, kitchenware and glassware. | ![]() |
+You will find items from their Fire King line listed separately.
+Various items are listed under dinnerware, barware, housewares, kitchenware and glassware. | ![]() |

 ArcopolArcopol is one of the brand names of ARC International (Luminarc, Cris d'Arques and Mikasa are three others). | ![]() |